Undervoltologist/zephyrusfanfix-24-25/README.md

 and continues oscillating at 3500. // This behaviour is apparently fixed on the 2025 models.https://github.com/Undervoltologist/zephyrusfanfix-24-25/blob/master/README.md
 ```

 This laptop is amazing, it's as if it's a direct replacement to MacBooks while some aspects being even better.
 But small issues like this makes it annoying to use, requiring people to use 3rd party replacements.
-This can easily be fixed by a few lines of code, like the tray app I've done.
+This can easily be fixed by a few lines of code.

 # What this app does